Commercial Property Insurance

 Real estate

-If you rent a space, you may want to ask your tenants to carry insurance to make sure their own items are protected as well.
-You should also consider purchasing lessor's risk only (LRO) insurance to protect yourself from legal fees if an accident happens on your property, as well as a building insurance, which covers property damage to buildings, structures, and completed additions that you lease to commercial tenants.
+You should also consider purchasing lessor's risk only (LRO) insurance to protect yourself from legal fees if an accident happens on your property, as well as a building insurance policy, which covers damage to buildings, structures, and completed additions that you lease to commercial tenants.

 What does commercial property insurance not cover?

 Commercial property insurance covers a commercial building and its contents.
 However, it doesn't cover every risk or type of property.
-Here are a few situations where you may need additional coverage.
+For instance, it won't cover normal wear and tear.

 no coverage check mark